underscoreio/essential-slick/src/pages/3-modifying.md

 ### Unfolding

-We saw that `fold` can etc etc TODO.
+We saw that `fold` can take a number of actions and reduce them using a function you supply.

-Now imagine the opposite: unfolding a function into a sequence of values.
+Now imagine the opposite: unfolding an initial value into a sequence of values via a function.
 In this exercise we want you to write an `unfold` method tht will do just that.

-Why would you need to?
+Why would you need to do something like this?
 One example would be when you have a tree structure represented in a database and need to search it.
-You'd follow a link between rows, possibly recording what you find as you follow those links.
+You can follow a link between rows, possibly recording what you find as you follow those links.

 As an example, let's pretend the crew's ship is just a set of rooms, one connected to just one other: